 A purchase order offers benefits for both buyers and suppliers.
 Purchase orders allow businesses to track inventory and cost while ensuring accuracy.
 There are several reasons why a business must use purchase orders.
 Buyers and suppliers derive different benefits from using purchase orders.

 Benefits of using POs for buyers

 Set clear expectations – POs enable purchasers to clarify their exact needs to vendors.
 Clear expectations ensure that buyers get off on the right foot on vendor relations, and ensure that there are no issues during transactions.

-Legally binding document – once the vendor accepts the purchase order, it becomes a legally binding document.
+Legally binding document – Once the vendor accepts the purchase order, it becomes a legally binding document.
 Purchase orders are enforceable contracts between buyers and suppliers.
-In situations where a formal contract is absent, the PO can be considered as a legally binding document.
+In situations where a formal contract is absent, the PO can be considered a legally binding document.

 Benefits of using POs for suppliers

 Inventory management and order fulfillment – Vendors can use POs in inventory management and order fulfillment processes.
 The items listed on the PO must be taken from the inventory and delivered to the buyer.